-Lumberjack output to Beats input has been our standard approach for Logstash-to-Logstash communication, and may still be the best option for more robust use cases.
+Lumberjack output to Beats input has been our standard approach for Logstash-to-Logstash communication, but our recommended approach is now Logstash-to-Logstash: Output to Input.
 Before you implement the Lumberjack to Beats configuration, keep these points in mind:

 - Lumberjack to Beats provides high availability, but does not provide load balancing.
 The Lumberjack output plugin allows defining multiple output hosts for high availability, but instead of load-balancing between all output hosts, it falls back to one host on the list in the case of failure.

 - If you need a proxy between the Logstash instances, TCP proxy is the only option.